 Riding in Japan is superb however not something I can access on any Sunday like when living in Australia.
 I have the choice of gridlock traffic for a couple of hours to and from the nearest riding area or expensive tolls to escape Tokyo.
 Then there is the climate.
 Summer is rainy season, like every day.
 Winter is snow.
 Autumn is typhoons.
 You have a narrow window to ride which is one reason I chose this bike.

-Touring rather that day tripping in cool to cold temperatures made many bikes less practical.
-I like standard bikes best, now being up sold as Naked bikes by the same gurus that invented the term Adventure bike to double the price of what was formerly just called dual purpose.
-Fortunate for me whilst everyone is trying to look like Ewan regular touring bikes have fallen out of vogue.
+Touring in cool to cold temperatures made many bikes less practical.
+I like standard bikes best, now being up sold as Naked bikes by the same gurus that invented the term Adventure bike.
+Fortunately while everyone is trying to imitate Ewan Mcgregor touring bikes are out of vogue.

-It has not been all rosy however.
-I initially had a difficult time adjusting to such a big heavy bike.
-I have excessively wordy long term review posted elsewhere and the saga of making the bike turn better - short version is it's still heavier and slower steering than the BMW but I have bridged some of the gap and when I factor in how much I like a big four compared to a boxer twin then I feel it's not too bad.
+However it has not been all rosy.
+I had a difficult time adjusting to such a big heavy bike.
+I have a overly wordy review posted elsewhere and the saga of making the bike turn better - short version is it's still heavier and slower steering than the RT I rode in USA but I have bridged some of the gap.
+When I factor other aspects like the brilliant engine that still has not needed valves done 60,000km and returns 4.2 litre to 100km on regular gas I can't be disappointed.

 Well that didn't work

-I had reflector tape on front and back because cars bump into the bike in hotel car parks.
-This happens after sunset so I though maybe try something but it was as effective as chewing gum.
+I had reflector tape on front and back awhile because cars bumped into the bike in hotel car parks at night.
+But it was as effective as chewing gum.
 Good thing the FJR is a solid heavy bike not easy broken.
 I'm not really bothered about the scratches.
-Besides already having little to no residual value (in Japan) as I alluded to in the intro this bike was chosen purely on function, I never much liked it's looks and remain detached.
-Still I was never one to give any of my bikes names like some people do.
-There all just bikes.
+Besides already having little to no residual value (in Japan) as I alluded to in the intro this bike was chosen purely on function.
+I have always felt detached from it unlike say my MV Agusta.